rohanthewiz/go_notes/README.md

 ### Other Options

     -h -- List available options with defaults
     -db "" -- SQLite DB path.
-It will try to create the database 'go_notes.sqlite' in your home directory by default -l "-1" -- (formerly -ql) Limit the number of notes returned - default: -1 (no limit) -s Short Listing -- don't show the body
+The DB file will be created if it does not exist.
+(GoNotes will by default try to create the database 'go_notes.sqlite' in your home directory.)
+    -l "-1" -- (formerly -ql) Limit the number of notes returned - default: -1 (no limit) -s Short Listing -- don't show the body
     -admin="" -- Privileged actions like 'delete_table' (drops the notes table)